fsadata/FoodFeedDataStandard/Data Standard.md

  - `Satisfactory` or `S`
  - `Unsatisfactory` or `U`
  - `Borderline` or `B`
- - `Potential injurious to health / unfit for human consumption` or `B`
+ - `Potential injurious to health / unfit for human consumption` or `P`

 ### 28. Reported Date
 **Field Name:** `report_date`